ThrennPL/GD_python/documentation/technical/api-reference.en.md

-# API Reference - GD_python System
+# API Reference - GD System

 ## 📖 API Overview

-The GD_python system provides a comprehensive set of APIs for generating UML diagrams, BPMN, PDF document analysis, and configuration management.
+The GD system provides a comprehensive set of APIs for generating UML diagrams, BPMN, PDF document analysis, and configuration management.
 The APIs are organized into functional modules with clearly defined interfaces.

 ## 🏗️ API Architecture